 Application Requirements for Transfer Students

-Transfer applicants are considered to be students who have competed a minimum of 24 college level credits at an institution of higher education after receiving a high school diploma or a GED.
+Transfer applicants are considered to be students who have completed college level coursework at an institution of higher education after receiving a high school diploma or a GED.
 The Admissions Committee evaluates transfer applicants on the basis of their academic record at previous institutions.
 Cumulative grade point average as calculated by UMBC, academic trends, strength of curriculum, and performance in courses related to the intended area of study are considered.
 Special consideration for students who complete an associates degree at a Maryland two year institution will be given.
 Merit-based scholarship consideration will automatically be given to students who submit a completed application prior to the Priority Deadline.

 How to Apply for Transfer Admission

 - Complete the Common Application in its entirety.

 Apply (Fall 2020 only) – Applications for Fall 2020 can be mailed to our office or emailed to firstname.lastname@example.org.
 Application checks should be mailed to our office.

 Apply Online (Spring 2021 and beyond)